Reporter Outreach Logo

 How do I check if my site appears in AI Overviews?

 The quickest manual method: search your keywords in a private browser window and check whether Google displays the AI-generated summary panel above organic results.
 For tracking at scale, both Ahrefs and Semrush flag AI Overview triggers in their dashboards automatically.
-For ChatGPT and Perplexity visibility, test your top keywords monthly by asking those platforms directly.
+For ChatGPT, Perplexity, and Gemini visibility, test your top keywords monthly by asking those platforms directly.

 What's a realistic ranking goal?